 4.1 Is CEO of your firm also the legal person?

-Before privatization: A. Yes; B. No. After privatization: A. Yes; B. No. 4.2 Is CEO of your firm also the Board Chairman?
-Before privatization: A. Yes; B. No. After privatization: A. Yes: B. No. 4.3 How many years has he/she served as CEO?
-Before privatization: \\\\\years; After privatization: \\\\years.
+Before privatization: A. Yes; B. No.

+After privatization: A. Yes; B. No.

+4.2 Is CEO of your firm also the Board Chairman?

+Before privatization: A. Yes; B. No.

+After privatization: A. Yes; B. No.

+4.3 How many years has he/she served as CEO?

+Before privatization:years;

+After privatization:years.

 4.4 Was CEO an employee of your firm before this appointment?

-Before privatization: A. Yes; B. No. After privatization: A. Yes: B. No. 4.5 CEO: Before privatization: A. Was elected by the general shareholders' meeting B. Was appointed by the Board C. Was held by the largest shareholder D. Was appointed by the government E. Others After privatization: A. Was elected by the general shareholders' meeting B. Was appointed by the Board C. Was held by the largest shareholder D. Was appointed by the government E. Others 5.
-CEO compensation 5.1 Percentage of shares owned by CEO: Before privatization: % After privatization: % 5.2 Is the stake owned by CEO related to operating performance?
-Before privatization: A. Yes; B. No. After privatization: A. Yes: B. No. 5.3 Is CEO's cash income related to operating performance?
-Before privatization: A. Yes; B. No. After privatization: A. Yes; B. No. If YES, the percentage of his income related to operating performance in his/her total salary: Before privatization: \\\\% After privatization: % decisions of the firm, before and after privatization (Rate the importance, with a 0-5 scale, in which 0 means Irrelevant and 5 means Indispensably Important):
+Before privatization: A. Yes; B. No.

+After privatization: A. Yes; B. No. 4.5 CEO:

+Before privatization:

+A. Was elected by the general shareholders' meeting

+B. Was appointed by the Board

+C. Was held by the largest shareholder

+D. Was appointed by the government

+E. Others

+After privatization:

+A. Was elected by the general shareholders' meeting

+B. Was appointed by the Board

+C. Was held by the largest shareholder

+D. Was appointed by the government

+E. Others

+5. CEO compensation

+5.1 Percentage of shares owned by CEO:

+Before privatization:%

+After privatization: %

+5.2 Is the stake owned by $\overline{\text{CEO}}$ related to operating performance?

+Before privatization: A. Yes; B. No.

+After privatization: A. Yes; B. No.

+5.3 Is CEO's cash income related to operating performance?

+Before privatization: A. Yes; B. No.

+After privatization: A. Yes; B. No.

+If YES, the percentage of his income related to operating performance in his/her total salary:

+Before privatization: %

+After privatization: %

+1

+(The importance of the community of the section of the firm in the full sector

-6. The importance of the government and the major parties of the firm in the following
+6. The importance of the government and the major parties of the firm in the following decisions of the firm, before and after privatization (Rate the importance, with a 0-5 scale, in which 0 means Irrelevant and 5 means Indispensably Important):